+Whenever sitting at the scorer's table, the media director of the visiting club will only be able to communicate with the team members sitting in the team bench area in order to comply with their obligations stipulated in these Regulations with regard to media issues, such as coordinating pre-game, half-time and postgame interviews.

-Article 81.
-Arena Access for Media
+Article 88 Arena access for media

-- 81.1.
 The clubs must provide the media covering the game or event with accreditations and arena access totally free of charge.
-In the case that some type of payment might arise, the home club will be the one responsible for paying it directly to the arena management. - 81.2.
+In the case that some type of payment might arise, the home club will be the one responsible for paying it directly to the arena management.

 Only certified journalists working for media outlets that conduct communication activities will be evaluated to obtain a media accreditation.
-The Company may grant authorisation for accreditations to individuals not meeting the aforementioned criteria. - 81.3.
-The Company will be entitled to submit a list of the media that must be granted accreditations and arena access totally free of charge. - 81.4.
-The clubs must send a complete list of all accredited media three hours prior to the tip-off time of the game to the Company's Communications Department, so that they are informed regarding the exact coverage of the game. - 81.5.
+The Company may grant authorisation for accreditations to individuals not meeting the aforementioned criteria.

+The Company will be entitled to submit a list of the media that must be granted accreditations and arena access totally free of charge.

+The clubs must send a complete list of all accredited media three hours prior to the tip-off time of the game to the Company's Communications Department, so that they are informed regarding the exact coverage of the game.

 The Company is entitled to revoke the accreditation of a media member for that specific game and/or for the rest of the season, in the case that this media member goes around areas in the arena where the media are not allowed to circulate, breaches the copyright rules or does not follow the Code of Conduct.

+Any accredited media will not be allowed to be on court once the game has finished until the world feed has finished except the official photographer and social media manager of the Company and both the home and visiting teams, and the IFPC crew to cover any possible celebration on court after the final buzzer.

-Article 82.
-Photographers
+Article 89 Photographers

-- 82.1.
-The club must make sure that all accredited photographers will only have permission to take pictures for editorial distribution or sale. - 82.2.
-Space for photographers will be provided behind the endlines at both ends of the playing court area, on the side of the backstop units nearest to the team benches and behind the advertising boards, as displayed in Graphics 10 and 13.
+The club must make sure that all accredited photographers will only have permission to take pictures for editorial distribution or sale.

+Space for photographers will be provided behind the endlines at both ends of the playing court area, on the side of the backstop units nearest to the team benches and behind the advertising boards, as displayed in Graphic 10 and Graphic 13.